What is a patent?

 - Generally, the legal services portion of conducting a Novelty Search will take about 4-6 weeks to complete from when the inventor fully responds to our invention disclosure questions (assuming that the inventor provides the requested and required information needed to analyze the invention and perform the search).
 If the decision is made to move forward after the Novelty Search is performed, drafting your patent application will generally take several weeks to two months or longer, depending on the subject matter, the number of inventions and embodiments, and whether the initial invention remains the same without changes.

 - Once your application is ready for filing, the time it takes for a regular application to proceed through the patent office is approximately 2-3 years.
 Note, this time is also influenced by the PTO’s backlog.
+The US Patent Office offers alternative methods of filing a patent application (if available to you as an option), which would speed up the time in which the application is placed in front of an examiner to begin the review process.
+If you are interested in these alternate application tracks, please see Prioritized Track and Accelerated Track Application information herein.

 - The patent examiner’s response to your application will also influence additional time in connection with your patent matter.
 The PTO states that in 85-90% of all patent cases the application receives at least one rejection.
 Therefore, you should plan on receiving at least one or more rejections.
 Usually there is 3 months in which to respond to a rejection, and additional time for the patent examiner to review and make a follow up determination which can be an additional 2-3 months.